genomika/summercourse/Course_Materials/quality-control/Tutorial.md

     # the -L option says to follow the link to the real file, -l = long listing (includes size)
     # and -h says "human readable" (e.g. MB, GB)
     ls -lLh

-The file __f010_raw_mirna.fastq__ contains reads form a microRNA sequencing experiment.
-Use the command `head` to have a view of the first lines of the file:

-    head f010_raw_mirna.fastq

-Use the command `wc` to count how many reads are there in the file (remember you have to divide by 4)

-    wc -l f010_raw_mirna.fastq

 #### 4-line FASTQ format